mitmedialab/SAR-opal-base/README.md

 Instructions on building TouchScript's unitypackage from source are online [here] (https://github.com/TouchScript/TouchScript/wiki/How-to-Contribute "How to Contribute").
-For 8.2, the steps are:
+Briefly, the steps are:

 - init and update TouchScript's git submodules
 - init and update any submodules of those submodules